zulmycortez/int-to-string/server/README.md

 2. Submit a number inputted by the user and transform this number to it's english word equivalent.

 Prerequisites to run this application:
-1. You will need to have mongoDB set up locally and create a db with the name of "number". (https://docs.mongodb.com/manual/installation/)
+1. You will need to have MongoDB set up locally and create a db with the name of "number". (https://docs.mongodb.com/manual/installation/)
-  WINDOWS SET UP:
+  ### WINDOWS SETUP:
   - Download MongoDB Community Edition (https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/).
-Try to find "MongoDB Download Center".
+Try to find "MongoDB Download Center" which will give you the download link.
   - Go through the set up provided after download.
-For configuration set up, please follow 3b for service configuration but most of this in already set up for you.
+For configuration set up, please follow 3b for service configuration but most of this is already set up for you.
-  - Finally, you will know that MongoDB set up was complete if you are able to navigate to `C:\Program Files\MongoDB\Server\4.4\bin\mongo.exe` successfully.
+  - Finally, you will know that MongoDB set up is complete if you are able to navigate to `C:\Program Files\MongoDB\Server\4.4\bin\mongo.exe` successfully.
   - Once you are inside of this execution "mongo.exe", type `use number` inside your terminal to create the number database.
 You should get back a message that says "switched to db number".

-  MAC SET UP:
+  ### MAC SETUP:
-  - Instructions are similar as above however you interact with MongoDB through a 3rd party called HomeBrew which has it's own commands.
+  - Instructions are similar as above however you interact with MongoDB through a 3rd party called HomeBrew which has its own commands.
 Please visit https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/ for proper instructions.

-2. Make sure you download the required dependencies by running `npm i` on your terminal.
+2. Make sure you download the required dependencies by running `npm i` on your terminal while inside of /server.
-3. To run the server, type `node server` on your terminal.
+3. To run the server, type `node server` on your terminal while inside of /server.

 High level overview of each file:
 ### controller.js